dsaichand3/Facial-Keypoints-Detection/README.md

 [image1]: ./images/key_pts_example.png "Facial Keypoint Detection"

 # Facial Keypoint Detection
-## Accomplished as a required project for Udacity Computer Vision Nanodegree

 ## Project Overview
 ### Results are not generated from the model that has been trained.
 Thus, results might not be same.